On the heat content functional and its critical domains

 \subsection{Constant flow property}

-The function $\derive{u}{N}(t,\cdot):\bd\Omega\to\reals$ is called the (pointwise) {\it heat flow} at time $t$; when integrated on the boundary, it measures the speed at which the domain is losing heat due to boundary refrigeration:
+The function $\derive{u}{N}(t,\cdot):\bd\Omega\to\reals$ is called the (pointwise) {\it heat flow} at time $t$; when integrated on the boundary, it measures the speed at which the domain is loosing heat due to boundary refrigeration:

 where $d\sigma$ is the Riemannian surface measure.

 Now, for a general domain the heat flow is not uniform (i.e. constant) across the boundary.
 If the heat flow is constant on $\bd\Omega$, at every fixed value of time, then we say that $\Omega$ has the {\it constant flow property}.
 In other words: